Phobetor/billomat/README.md

 The type of `$result['clients']['client']` changes from an associative array to a numeric array of associative arrays.

 This issue is addressed by this client internally.
-You can be sure that lists ar numeric arrays no matter how many elements are returned.
+You can be sure that lists are numeric arrays (like in the lower example) no matter how many elements are returned.

 ## Advanced usage